Funding a PhD

 Tuition fees and loans

-QMUL's tuition fees vary depending on whether you are from the UK or EU, or are coming to study in the UK from further afield.
+Queen Mary's tuition fees vary depending on whether you are from the UK or EU, or are coming to study in the UK from further afield.
+Please click the above link for full PhD tuition fee details.

-The UK government has also announced plans to provide loans of up to £25,000 for English-resident UK nationals for 2018.
-Read more about our PhD loans.
+The UK government introduced loans of up to £25,000 for English-resident UK nationals from 2018 onwards.
+Read more about the loans here.

 What are the PhD funding deadlines?

-Other funding opportunities do come up throughout the year, so please be sure to keep checking pages.
+Other funding opportunities do come up throughout the year, so please be sure to keep checking departmental PhD funding pages and www.findaphd.com where all opportunities are advertised.

 Where can I find out more detailed information?